replit/play/README.md

 - **`sprite.physics.mass`** — How heavy the sprite is.
 Defaults to `10`.
 Heavier objects will knock lighter objects around more.
 - **`sprite.physics.friction`** — How much the sprite slides around on other objects.
 Starts at 0 (slides like on ice) to big numbers (very rough sprite that doesn't slide at all).
 Defaults to `0.1`.

+Changing any of these properties will immediately change how the sprite acts as a physics object.
 Try experimenting with all these properties if you don't fully understand them.

 `sprite.physics` also has two commands that could be helpful: